Almiinh/flashcard_webapp/TFSD8.md

 The workflow [Deploy Documentation](./.github/workflows/deploy-docs.yml) is triggered on pushes to the `main` branch.

 - It checks out the repository and builds the documentation (you'll need to modify these steps to fit your documentation setup).
-- The peaceiris/actions-gh-pages@v3 action is used to deploy the built documentation to the gh-pages branch.
+- The `peaceiris/actions-gh-pages@v3` action is used to deploy the built documentation to the gh-pages branch.
 GitHub Pages will then automatically publish content from this branch.

-We then :
+In the Github repository **settings**,  we create actions quite simply using `peaceiris/actions-gh-pages@v3`.
+- We create the `gh-pages` branch
 - Go to the "Pages" section.
-- Select the gh-pages branch as your source.
+- Select gh-pages branch as source.
-- Choose the folder where your documentation is located (/ if it's in the root of the branch)
+- Choose the folder where the documentation is located